 It is the Committee's goal for the Company's executive compensation programs to maximize the benefit of tax laws and accounting requirements while meeting the Company's compensation policies and objectives.
 Section 162(m) of the Internal Revenue Code imposes a \$1 million limit on the amount that a public company may deduct for compensation paid to the company's covered employees.
 Prior to 2018, if certain requirements were met, Section 162(m) exempted qualifying performance-based compensation from the \$1 million limitation.
-However, for taxable years beginning after December 31, 2017, the Tax Cuts and Jobs Act ("TCJA") eliminated the exception from the \$1 million annual limit for qualified performance-based compensation and commissions, other than with respect to certain compensation "grandfathered" under the TCJA if the company's incentive plans were structured to qualify as performance-based compensation, an exemption will no longer be available for future tax years for any compensation not "grandfathered" under the TCJA.
+However, for taxable years beginning after December 31, 2017, the Tax Cuts and Jobs Act ("TCJA") eliminated the exception from the \$1 million annual limit for qualified performance-based compensation and commissions, other than with respect to certain compensation "grandfathered" under the TCJA if the compensation is paid pursuant to a written binding contract which was in effect on November 2, 2017, and is not materially modified on or after that date.
+While the Company's incentive plans were structured to qualify as performance-based compensation, an exemption will no longer be available for future tax years for any compensation not "grandfathered" under the TCJA.